kamit78/testng-automation-java/README.md

-# Automation framework using testng, webdriver using functional interfaces of java 8
+# Automation framework using testng, webdriver with functional interfaces of java 8

 This framework binds verification and actions using the consumer functional interface.
 It uses predictive interface to invoke webdriver based on browser.